menu

 Of important note, Bethesda is also a town of artists.
 Bethesda has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Bethesda’s character.

-Telecommuters are a relatively large percentage of the workforce: 31.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bethesda telecommute to their jobs.
+Overall, about 35.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bethesda is a very ethnically-diverse town.
+Bethesda is an extremely ethnically-diverse town.
 The people who call Bethesda home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethesda residents report their race to be White, followed by Asian.
-Important ancestries of people in Bethesda include German, Irish, English, Italian, and Russian.
+Important ancestries of people in Bethesda include Irish, German, English, Italian, and Russian.

 The most common language spoken in Bethesda is English.
 Other important languages spoken here include Spanish and French.